“The best way to find out if you can trust somebody is to trust them.”

 Of course, trust isn’t easy.

-It takes discipline to resist the urge to control, and practice to give people space to surprise us.
-But that’s the difference between a team that’s simply doing tasks and a team that’s doing its best work—work that is bigger, brighter, and more meaningful than what any one of us could accomplish alone.
+It takes discipline to resist the itch to control, and practice to give people space to surprise us.
+But that’s the difference between a team that’s simply completing tasks and a team that’s doing its best work—work that is bigger, bolder, and more meaningful than any one of us could pull off alone.

 The question behind the question

-That coworker’s question—“Was I annoying to work with?”—still makes me smile.
-In the moment, I laughed and dodged with diplomacy, but looking back, I see it differently.
+Chuck’s question—“Was I annoying to work with?”—still makes me smile.
+In the moment, I laughed and dodged with diplomacy.
+But looking back, I see it differently.

-It wasn’t just a self-conscious question, it was a human one.
+It wasn’t just a self-conscious question.
+It was a human one.
+A quiet confession.
 He wanted to know if the way he showed up left room for others to do their best work—or if it got in the way.